ktikus/cv/index.md

 - **Solution design:** Worked on architectural solutions that addressed critical business requirements while ensuring scalability and future growth.
 - **Communication with clients:** Acted as the primary technical point of contact, articulating complex technical concepts and project progress to stakeholders and aligning project objectives with client needs.
 - **Estimation:** Provided accurate estimations for project deliverables, resource allocation, and timelines, contributing to the overall project planning and scheduling.
 - **Team leading:** Directed a team of software engineers, fostering a collaborative environment and ensuring the alignment of the team's efforts with project goals.
-- **Organisation and supervising of the development process:** Led and coordinated development activities, ensuring adherence to best practices and maintaining project momentum.
+Organization and supervising of the development process.
+Led and coordinated development activities, ensuring adherence to best practices and maintaining project momentum.
 - **Development:** Delivering high-quality software components and systems that met industry standards.
 - **Code review:** Oversaw code reviews to enforce coding standards and practices, promoting code quality and maintainability.